 - Adoption - If you wish to create or add to a family through adoption, your criminal record can jeopardize your chances of approval.
 Your record may cause you to be seen as unfit for parenthood, even if it is for a youthful indiscretion you have long outgrown.

 - Volunteering - Many volunteer opportunities-including working in your child's school or attending field trips-require a criminal background check.
 Because of a past mistake, you may be unable to help in your child's classroom.

-Under Oklahoma law, you may be eligible to have your record expunged if you have successfully completed a deferred sentence or if you meet certain criteria regarding your misdemeanor or nonviolent felony conviction.
+Under Oklahoma law, you may be eligible to have your misdemeanor or felony record expunged if you have successfully completed a deferred sentence or if you meet certain criteria regarding your misdemeanor or nonviolent felony conviction.
 To find out if you qualify for expungement of your arrest record or sealing of your court records, contact Oklahoma expungement lawyer Adam R. Banner.
-Don’t let your past hold you back.
-Click here to submit a confidential case review form and get started on clearing your record.
+Don't let your past hold you back.